 Where: Royal Perth Yacht Club, Australia II Drive, Crawley Bay, Nedlands 6009

-Encourage friends and associates to attend this free open forum as part of a movement for change.
+Encourage friends and associates to attend this informative, educational, free and open forum.

-CNI is non-party political and aims to build a better Australia for future generations.
+CNI is not aligned with any political party and aims to build a better Australia for future generations.